doc4d/docs/docs/ORDA/orda-events.md

 ```4d
     //ProductsEntity class
-Function event validateSave price ($event : Object) :Object
+Function event validateSave price ($event : Object) : Object

 If (This.price <= 5)
      var $result:= New object()

      $result.errCode:=1
      $result.message:="The price is wrong"
      $result.extraDescription:={attribute; $event.attributeName; info: "Please enter a price greater than 5 for the product " + This.name }
      $result.fatalError:=False
      return $result
 End if